MEI is ISO 9001 registered. MEI is ISO 14001 registered.

-Mathematics in Education and Industry (the ‘Organisation’) recognises the importance of environmental protection and is committed to operating its business responsibly and in compliance with all legal requirements relating to the provision of support for mathematics education through: curriculum development; improved teaching, learning and assessment materials; contributions to national policy; responses to the needs of stakeholders; and promotion of links between education and industry.
-It is the Organisation’s declared policy to work with and to maintain good relations with all regulatory bodies.
+Mathematics in Education and Industry (the 'Organisation') recognises the importance of environmental protection and is committed to operating its business responsibly and in fulfilment of its compliance obligations relating to the provision of support for mathematics education through: curriculum development; improved teaching; improved teaching, learning and assessment materials; contributions to national policy; responses to the needs of stakeholders; and promotion of links between education and industry.
+It is the Organisation's declared policy to operate with and to maintain good relations with all regulatory bodies.

-It is the Organisation’s objective to carry out all reasonably practicable measures to meet requirements and to continually improve environmental performance through the implementation of the following:
+It is the Organisation's objective to carry out all measures reasonably practicable to meet, exceed or develop all necessary or desirable requirements, to protect the environment and to continually improve the Environmental Management System to enhance environmental performance through the implementation of the following:

-This Policy is communicated to all employees, suppliers and sub-contractors and is made available to the public.
+This Policy is communicated to all employees, suppliers and sub-contractors and is made available to interested parties.

 MEI's evaluation policy sets out its commitment to reflect on the activities that it undertakes to enable improvements to take place in the future.
 These activities include MEI's general work, as well as specific projects that are externally funded.
 This policy is not intended to be a detailed guide on procedures and practices for evaluation of MEI's activities.
 Instead it sets out MEI's overarching principles in the area.